DilSenevirathna/API-Testing_Swagger-Pet-Store/README.md

 Provide a learning foundation for QA engineers

-Build a framework that can grow with project needs
+Build a framework that can evolve with project needs

 💡 QA Inspiration

 “There’s a special kind of ASMR in watching clean green test logs flow in the terminal.”

-Because for QA engineers —
-Quality isn’t just measured.
+For QA engineers — Quality isn’t just measured.
 It’s felt.

 🌱 Future Enhancements

-Add environment-based config switching
+Environment-based configuration switching

-Add CI/CD pipeline integration
+CI/CD pipeline integration

-Add Allure or pytest-html reporting
+Allure reporting or enhanced pytest HTML reports

 Data-driven testing using JSON/YAML

-Add mock server integration
+Mock server integration

 🤝 Contributions